-&lt;sup>34 The EPPE study follows children from pre-school up to age 7, the end of Key stage 1 of primary education in the UK
+33 The EPPE study follows children from pre-school up to age 7, the end of Key stage 1 of primary education in the UK

-Level 5 qualification in the UK National Quality Framework indicates Diplomas of higher education and further education, foundation degrees and higher national diplomas.
+24 Level 5 qualification in the UK National Quality Framework indicates Diplomas of higher education and further education, foundation degrees and higher national diplomas.
 Qualifications at this level are appropriate for people working as higher grade technicians, professionals or managers.
-Level 5 qualifications are at a level equivalent to intermediate Higher Education qualifications such as Diplomas of Higher Education 36 Emotional support (the positive or negative climate, teachers sensitivity and regard for children's perspectives); organizational support (managing
+Level 5 qualifications are at a level equivalent to intermediate Higher Education qualifications such as Diplomas of Higher Education workforce is underperforming in educational programs and practices (Cloney et al., 2013).

-The results provide a clear indication that, despite the acknowledged important role of ECEC services in the development of children's early literacy skills, and although the ECEC workforce is positively fostering relationships with children, the ECEC workforce is underperforming in educational programs and practices (Cloney et al., 2013).
 The research suggests a significant need for improvement of quality services in ECEC in the recognised significant promotion and implementation of early literacy-promoting environments within the out-of-home environment.
-This is further supported by the Abecedarian curriculum approach to early development, which defines 'enriched caregiving' environments as a responsibility of all researchers, parents, caregivers, teachers and program administrators (Sparling, 2010).
+This is further supported by the Abecedarian curriculum approach36 to early development, which defines 'enriched caregiving' environments as a responsibility of all researchers, parents, caregivers, teachers and program administrators (Sparling, 2010).
 According to Sparling (2010, pg.
 2) it is "in the first five years of life that education and caregiving cannot and should not be thought of as distinctly different activities."
 Further supporting this notion are research findings that indicate that the significant connection between children's home literacy experiences and centre-based learning should suggest that early childhood curriculum should view children's established knowledge as the base for later conceptual learning (Gonzales, Moll and Amanti, 2005).
 Overall, the role of the early childhood education, in addition to and not in isolation from the home literacy environment, is clearly evidenced in various research reports and consistently indicates that when children experience early childhood education focusing on important concepts those children do better at school, particularly in literacy and numeracy (Espinosa, 2002, McCain & Mustard, 1999; Raban et al., 2007).